Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: External Unfolding

 We say that $x, x' \in \bbR^p$ are equivalent with respect to $\cY$ if

-Any two such points are indistinguishable in terms of their preference for the objects.
-The central question of whether an individual can be located based on its preference for the objects can be phrased as follows: Do equivalent points coincide?
-The answer is positive under some conditions on the set of objects.
+Indeed, any such $x$ and $x'$ are indistinguishable in terms of their preference for the objects in the set $\cY$.
+The central question of whether an individual can be located based on its preference for the objects can be phrased as follows: {\em Do equivalent points coincide?} The answer is positive under some conditions on the set of objects.
+In fact, it is enough that the points be weakly equivalent in the sense that We note that two points that are equivalent with respect to $\cY$ are also weakly equivalent, meaning that, if they satisfy \eqref{external_point_continuum}, they also satisfy \eqref{external_point_continuum_weak}.
+The reason we work with the weaker condition \eqref{external_point_continuum_weak} is that we will refer to it later on.